-Facebook Updates Its Merging Pages Process in 2015
+Facebook Updates Its Merging Pages Process

 In the past, we’ve written multiple blog posts about how to merge Facebook pages, and the judging by the comments we’ve received, this is an area of great interest to business page admins.
 Recently, Facebook made a slight change to the process, simplifying the steps.
 Read below for the latest on how to merge two Facebook business pages together, and click here to see the most frequently asked questions about merging in 2016 before commenting.